UiPath-Services/UiPath-DevOps-Scripts/README.md

 Each script will log all output to its own `*.log` file and sometimes to the console.

 ### Dependency
+`The scripts will automatically download the dependencies during the runtime`
 [UiPath CLI](https://www.myget.org/feed/uipath-dev/package/nuget/UiPath.CLI)

 * Package Pack